anandpaithankar/coding-problems/prep/Approaching_Coding_Problem.md

 ## Understanding the problem (Time: < 5 minutes)

 * Throughly understand the problem like what is it asking you to do.
-* Draw pictures, schematics or doodle if that helps you to vizualize.
+* Draw pictures, schematics or doodle if that helps you to visualize.
   * Sometimes representing inputs in different manner helps formulate the pattern. (e.g. input = "a1b2c3" --> "abbccc")
 * Know the input and its type (e.g. string, int, array etc.).
+* Ask for what is the range of the input.
+What are the min and max values possible for this input.
 * Know the expected output and its type (e.g. bool, int, array etc).
 * Write given inputs and outputs on board in the form of pseudo-method.
 This will avoid solving wrong problem. e.g.